 Do I need an eSIM if my resort has Wi-Fi?

-Yes, it is recommended.
+Yes, it's recommended.
 Resort Wi-Fi is usually slow during peak hours and doesn't cover the beach, pool, or transfers well.
-With your own data, you have maps, WhatsApp, and reservations always at hand, inside and outside the hotel.
+With your own data, you'll always have maps, WhatsApp, and reservations at hand, both inside and outside the hotel.

 What currency is used in Saint Lucia?

 The official currency is the Eastern Caribbean Dollar (XCD), shared with other islands in the area.
 Many hotels and excursions also accept US dollars.
-With an eSIM, you pay upfront in euros, so you don't depend on the local exchange rate to have internet.
+With the eSIM, you pay in advance in euros, so you don't depend on local exchange rates for internet access.

-Can I use the same eSIM on other Caribbean islands?
+Can I use the same eSIM in other Caribbean islands?

 Does the eSIM work in the Pitons and Soufrière?

 In the town of Soufrière and accommodations, there is coverage.
-On the trails up to the Pitons and some waterfalls, the signal fluctuates due to the volcanic topography.
-Download maps and reservations offline before the excursion and you'll regain connection when you descend.
+On the trails up to the Pitons and some waterfalls, the signal fluctuates due to the volcanic terrain.
+Download maps and reservations offline before the excursion, and you'll regain connection when you descend.

 Do I consume data just by installing the eSIM?

 No. Installing the profile by scanning the QR code doesn't use a single megabyte.
-Data consumption only starts when you activate the eSIM's mobile data at your destination.
-That's why you can get it ready at home with Wi-Fi without fear of using data prematurely.
+Consumption only begins when you activate the eSIM's mobile data at your destination.
+That's why you can get it ready at home with Wi-Fi without fear of spending before your trip.

 Conclusion

-Saint Lucia is to be enjoyed with a camera in hand and your feet in the water, not battling with your roaming bill.
-An eSIM gives you stable coverage in Castries, Rodney Bay, and the resorts of Soufrière, a fixed price, and activation in one minute.
+Saint Lucia is best enjoyed with a camera in hand and feet in the water, not battling roaming bills.
+An eSIM gives you stable coverage in Castries, Rodney Bay, and the Soufrière resorts, a fixed price, and activation in a minute.
 Buy your eSIM for Saint Lucia before you fly and arrive in the Caribbean fully connected.